Vivint vs ADT: which home security system is better in 2026?

 However, Vivint’s user reviews are especially positive, highlighting the promptness and helpfulness of their support agents.
 Additionally, customers praise its modern approach to customer service options, like its expert in-app assistance.

-Although some Vivint customers mention challenges with occasional wait times, It appears overall satisfaction with Vivint’s service is generally higher than ADT, based on reviews I analyzed.
+Although some Vivint customers mention challenges with occasional wait times, it appears overall satisfaction with Vivint’s service is generally higher than ADT, based on the reviews I analyzed.

 Vivint vs ADT: plans and pricing (+ comparison table)